MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Proposed Method

-\paragraph{Achromatic Pixel Detection} Achromatic (also called neutral) pixels refer to the object surfaces that have no colors, such as white, gray, or black surfaces.
-Detecting achromatic surfaces is an important process in some color constancy methods \cite{bianco2019quasi, rizzi2002color}.
-By knowing which surfaces are achromatic, a model can estimate the local illuminant colors based on the input image colors corresponding to the achromatic surfaces directly.
+Color constancy presents an ill-posed problem.
+On each pixel, there are two unknowns: illuminant color and surface color.
+Furthermore, in multi-illuminant scenarios, as illuminant colors can vary across pixels, learning the mapping between the input image and the output white-balanced image can pose challenges.
+Multi-task learning can enhance the model's generalization by acquiring knowledge from interconnected tasks~\cite{zhang2021survey}.
+To better tackle the issue of multiple illuminant color constancy, we devise two auxiliary tasks capable of interacting with both light color and surface color.
+Specifically, the achromatic-pixel detection task guides the model in learning local illuminant color information inherent in achromatic pixels.
+Simultaneously, the surface-color similarity task predicts the similarity between surface colors among pixels.
+These two tasks aid in reinforcing the features required for the primary color-constancy task, while also providing consistency losses that ensure the primary task's output aligns with the pertinent information learned through the auxiliary tasks.

-In the training process, given the ground truth image $x$ of the primary color constancy task, the auxiliary achromatic detection model is required to predict a weight map, $w$, where $w_{ij}\in[0,1]$ from the input image $I \in \mathbb{I}$ (indexes $i, j$ indicate the pixel location).
-The chromaticity of the weighted average of the ground truth image can be calculated as:
+\paragraph{Achromatic-Pixel Detection} Achromatic pixels refer to the object surfaces that have no colors, such as white, gray, or black surfaces.
+Detecting achromatic surfaces is an important process in some color constancy methods~\cite{bianco2019quasi, rizzi2002color}.
+Even when the scene is lit by multiple light colors, by knowing which surfaces are achromatic, a model can directly estimate the local illuminant colors based on the local input image color.

-where $Z$ is a normalization factor to make $c$ have unit Euclidean norm.
-The achromatic loss\cite{bianco2019quasi} can then be expressed as:
+In the training process, the auxiliary achromatic detection model uses an input image $I$ to predict a weight map, $w$, where $w_{ij}\in[0,1]$ (indexes $i, j$ indicate the pixel location).
+The ground truth image $x^\text{gt}$ of the primary color constancy task serves as a reference to determine whether a pixel is achromatic in surface color.
+The achromatic pixel detection loss~\cite{bianco2019quasi} for this auxiliary task can be expressed as: